 We believe that the Bible is God's Word to all people.
 It was written by human authors under the guidance of the Holy Spirit.
-It is the supreme source of truth for a Christ-follower’s beliefs and living.
+It is the supreme source of truth for a Christ-follower’s beliefs and living, and is without error in its original writings.
 While Jesus is the infallible Word of God, the Bible is the true, authoritative, and faithful witness to this Word.

 II Timothy 3:16; II Peter 1:20-21; II Timothy 1:13; Psalm 119:105,160 & 12:6; Proverbs 30:5

 We believe that salvation (being rescued from sin and given eternal life) is a gift from God to humanity.
 We cannot escape sin by self-improvement or good works.
 By trusting in Jesus Christ as God's offer of forgiveness we are rescued from sin.
 Eternal life begins the moment someone receives Jesus Christ into his/her life by faith.

 Romans 6:23; Ephesians 2:8-9; John 14:6 & 1:12; Titus 3:5; Galatians 3:26; Romans 5:1

 About The Church

 We believe that the Church is the Body of Christ on earth.
 Christ is the Head and we are the members of the body that respond to his leadership and direction for our lives.
 The body should assemble together for worship, connect with one another over fellowship and prayer, and listen to God’s teaching to become conformed to the image of Jesus and the leading of the Spirit.

 Ephesians 4:4; 5:25-32; Matt.
 16:18; 1 Corinthians 12:12,13: Matthew 28:19,20; Acts 2:41-47; 18:8; 1 Corinthians 11:23-26